Lady Bears secure team spot at national meet after second-place regional finish.

 Email Coach Capron at Jon_Capron@baylor.edu

 Capron directed the 2014 men's cross country squad to its highest finish since 2003 with a sixth-place showing at the Big 12 Championships.
 Despite consistently having three underclassmen in its lineup, Capron's team produced five top-10 team finishes on the year.
-Capron developed freshman Erin Anderson and sophomore Kyle Scanlan as those runners combined to be BU's top runner in all seven meets.
+Capron developed freshman Erin Anderson and junior Kyle Scanlan as those runners combined to be BU's top runner in all seven meets.

 During the 2014 track season, Capron helped guide freshman TJ Holmes to All-America honors in the 400-meter hurdles with a fourth-place finish at the NCAA Outdoor Championships.
 Capron also coached Graham (3,000 steeplechase) and Jonathan Tijerina (1,500 meters) to All-Big 12 accolades.
 In the indoor season, Capron's distance runner, Matt Galvin, picked up a win at the Texas A&M 10-Team Invitational in the 5,000-meters, while Tijerina carded All-Big 12 honors in the mile.